dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.9.4 =
+- Add: Can now force the plugin to generate deposit addresses for all users in advance.
+- Improve: When creating DB tables for the first time, the MySQL DB is explicitly instructed to use InnoDB.
+- Add: Warn admins if the DB tables are using a non-transactional DB storage engine, such as MyISAM.
+- Add: Warn admins if *W3 Total Cache* is misconfigured so that it can interfere with the JSON API.
+- Add: Warn admins if *WP Super Cache* is misconfigured so that it can interfere with the JSON API.
+- Fix: In the frontend withdrawal form UI, if no amount is entered, there is no longer a validation error shown.
+- Improve: If for some reason a wallet responds to a `getnewaddress` RPC command with an empty string (no address), this error is now logged.
+- Fix: Several errors related to email sending failures are now logged.
+- Fix: In deposit notification emails, the deposited amount is no longer shown as `0`.
+- Improve: If the notification API receives an invalid TXID or block hash, the TXID or hash is logged.

 = 3.9.3 =
 - Add: When performing a cold storage withdrawal, it is now possible to specify an extra destination argument such as Payment ID, Memo, etc.